infinity7428/hANMCL/README.md

-The update is expected to be completed before Dec.
+#The update is expected to be completed before Dec.
+#The overall structure has been slightly changed.
+#To be uploaded along with the paper of the changed structure.

 ## Hierarchical-Attention-Network-for-Few-Shot-Object-Detection-Via-Meta-Contrastive-Learning
 ![Picture1](https://user-images.githubusercontent.com/59869350/179343518-7ae94313-66e6-45a7-b5e2-f57a2c069827.png)